seanriceaz/seanriceaz.github.io/_posts/2020-01-24-introducing-sleuth-for-sketch.markdown

 - [Jake Ferguson](https://www.linkedin.com/in/jake-ferguson-97948051/) - Helping design the Sleuth landing page
 - [Brandon Clute](https://www.linkedin.com/in/heybrandon/) - Building a stellar animation for the landing page
+- [Libbie Miller](https://www.linkedin.com/in/libbiemiller/) - Clarifying the content on the landing page
 - [Jordan Reed](https://www.linkedin.com/in/jordan-reed/) - Writing the original proof of concept during a company hackathon

 If you're interested in this sort of thing, [follow me on twitter](https://twitter.com/seanriceaz)!
 If you want to work with me, hit up the [Keap Careers](https://keap.com/about/careers) page.